In recent years, remote working has been on the rise.

 Meanwhile, businesses can benefit from remote working by saving money previously spent on office leases and equipment.
-Furthermore, companies can hire talent from a wider range of locations as well, what with the increasing trend of people looking for remote jobs online.
+Furthermore, companies can hire talent from a wider range of locations as well, what with the increasing trend of people looking for a remote job too.

 But there are some drawbacks to remote working too.
 For workers, the lack of face-to-face supervision and added distractions at home can demotivate them.
 Combine that with limited access to information, and productivity can suffer a hit.

-For businesses, there might be a steep learning curve to managing remote workers monitoring.
-This is especially true if the company has never done it before and doesn’t traditionally use technology to manage their workers.
+For businesses, there might be a steep learning curve to managing remote worker monitoring.
+This is especially true if the company has never done it before and doesn’t traditionally use technology to manage its workers.

 With both pros and cons to remote working, each organization will need to adapt and find its own best way forward.

-What Are Best Practices For Managing Remote Teams?
+What Are the Best Practices For Managing Remote Teams?